Robert J. Conrad

-Robert James "Bob" Conrad Jr. (born May 17, 1958) is a United States district judge of the United States District Court for the Western District of North Carolina.
-He was the District's former Chief Judge (2006–2013) and a former nominee to the United States Court of Appeals for the Fourth Circuit to take the place of the retired James Dickson Phillips Jr. He is a former member of the Executive Committee of the Judicial Conference of the United States (2016–2020).
+Robert James "Bob" Conrad Jr. (born May 17, 1958) is a former United States district judge of the United States District Court for the Western District of North Carolina.
+He served as chief judge from 2006 to 2013 and was nominated to the United States Court of Appeals for the Fourth Circuit to take the place of the retired James Dickson Phillips Jr. He previously served as a member of the executive committee of the Judicial Conference of the United States from 2016 to 2020.